How to Start an LLC in North Carolina: Step-by-Step Guide

 • Registered agent address and contact details

-You’ll complete Form L-01 on paper or online.
+You can complete Form L-01 on paper or online.
 The filing fee is $125 paid to the North Carolina Secretary of State.

 Expedited processing is available too.
 For an extra $100, you can form an LLC in 24 hours.
 And for an additional $200, you get same-day service.
 Same-day service guarantees that the documents will be reviewed and filed (or rejected) by the end of the business day.

-Step 4: Order certified copies of your LLC formation documents
+Step 4: Order Certified Copies of Your LLC Formation Documents

-Your approved Articles of Organization are your stamp of approval that your LLC is legally allowed to operate in North Carolina.
 Be sure to get a certified copy of all your formation documents.
 You'll want them for your business records, and banks may ask to see them when you open a business bank account or apply for a loan.

-You submit your request online, and the cost for each certification starts at $15.
+You submit your request online, and the cost for each certification starts at $12.

-Step 5: Create an LLC operating agreement
+Step 5: Create an LLC Operating Agreement

 An LLC operating agreement outlines how you’ll operate the business, how profits and losses are shared amongst LLC members, and which rights and duties each member has.